Black Bean Brownies are much better than they sound, and this is my favorite recipe for them.

 - Put the drained black beans in a food processor (or blender) and process until very smooth.
 Add the sugar and process for another minute or two, stopping once to scrape the sides of the processor.

-- Add melted coconut oil, cocoa powder, salt, vanilla, espresso powder and eggs and process until very smooth.
+- Add melted oil, cocoa powder, salt, vanilla, espresso powder and eggs and process until very smooth.
 Batter will be fairly thin, so be careful removing the processor bowl if using a processor.

 - Pour the mixture into the pan and stir in the chocolate chips, coating them with batter but allowing some to poke through the top.
+Add more chocolate chips on top if you'd like.

 - Bake for about 30 minutes or until the top is dry and the edges start to pull away from the sides of the pan.
 The top will look dry, but the brownies might be a little shaky and seem underdone on the inside at first.
 This is okay – just let them cool completely.